 Flow can automate a whole sequence of manual processes.
 For example:

-• An active Flow can automate record creation, updating, and deletion based on triggers and decisions.
+An active Flow can automate record creation, updating, and deletion based on triggers and decisions.

-• A configurable Flow can trigger records into approval processes and launch sub-flows within themselves.
+A configurable Flow can trigger records into approval processes and launch sub-flows within themselves.

-• An authorizing Flow automates the updates and creation of related records and data within the Salesforce platform and external integrations.
+An authorizing Flow automates the updates and creation of related records and data within the Salesforce platform and external integrations.

-When there is a need to implement complex logic that may require heavy debug sessions, it is better to use Apex code.
+Even though Salesforce Flow can perform a wide range of operations and automations, it is not advised to use Flow for every possible requirement.
+When complex logic is needed to be implementedthat may require heavy debug sessions, it is better to use Apex code.
 Debugging in a single Flow can prove to be a pain.

 Salesforce comes with two main Flow types – a Screen Flow and an Auto-launched Flow.
 The second type is further divided into four more types.
 Hence, collectively, we have five Flow types in Salesforce: